kubernetes/enhancements/keps/sig-apps/3939-allow-recreation-when-fully-terminated/README.md

 ### Implementation

-As part of this KEP, we want to include pods that are also terminating (`DeletionTimestamp != nil`).
+As part of this KEP, we need to track pods that are terminating (`deletionTimestamp != nil` and `phase` is `Pending` or `Running`).

 The following algorithm could be used:

-1) Count the number of pods that are active
+1. Count the number of pods that are active (Pending or Running)
-2) If `Failed` and feature is on, then we will count the number of terminating pods
+2. If `recreatePodsWhen=Failed` and feature is on, then we will count the number of terminating pods
-3) In `manageJobs` we will count expected jobs against the actual.  `numberOfPods = active + terminating`
+3. In `manageJob` we will count expected pods against the number of pods not in terminal state:  `numberOfPods = active + terminating`
-4) `numberOfPods` can be used to signal whether or not creation is needed
+4. `numberOfPods` can be used to signal whether or not creation is needed

 The field `Status.terminating` will include the number of terminating pods.

-We will update the Status field in the same place as when we update the number of active jobs so it should not require any extra API calls.
+We will update the Status field in the same API call where we update the number of active Pods, so it should not require any extra API calls.

-In cases caused by disruption, we will look at the list of pods that a job has.
-And we can classify them as terminating and add that to the status field.

 ### Test Plan